notofonts/noto-docs/src/miniarticles/NotoSansMiao.md

 # Noto Sans Miao

-Noto Sans Miao is a sans serif design for texts in the Pollard Phonetic script.
+Noto Sans Miao is a unmodulated (“sans serif”) design for texts in the Pollard Phonetic script.

 Noto Sans Miao contains 365 glyphs, 4 OpenType features, and supports 154 characters from the Unicode block Miao.